billba/prague/README.md

 # Prague

-An experimental Rx-based rule system handy for adding conversational features to apps.
+An experimental rule system handy for intepreting user input, great for adding conversational features to apps, using lessons learned from the [message router](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRoutingIntro.html) pattern.
 I thought of it as I walked around Prague on a sunny Spring day. **This is just an experiment and not an official Microsoft project.**

 Major features of Prague:
-* strongly-typed rules engine for interpreting ambiguous input
+* strongly-typed rules engine for interpreting ambiguous input of all kinds
 * support for different types of applications through fine-grained interfaces rather than high-level abstraction
 * deeply asynchronous via RxJS